ckipp01/lunatech-expensify-counter/README.md

 Annual limit is configurable, by default 1200.

 Expensify has open API but it is self-serve and quite poor: doesn't even let to get reports.
-So there is used their closed API. authToken is fetched from cookies, the session may live quite short (around 1d).
+So there is used their internal API :)